2021–2025 Bulgarian political crisis: November 2021 election

 After ITN were perceived to have failed to work constructively with other parties to form a government, their support drastically dropped, coming in fourth place behind GERB, DB and BSPzB in some polls.

-In August, there was speculation that two popular cabinet ministers from Yanev's first caretaker government, Kiril Petkov and Asen Vasilev could form a new anti-corruption party, and the project was officially launched on 17 September.
+In August, there was speculation that two popular cabinet ministers from Yanev's first caretaker government, Kiril Petkov and Assen Vassilev could form a new anti-corruption party, and the project was officially launched on 17 September.
 We Continue the Change (PP) hoped to be a uniting force, which could bring together a government following the elections.

 At the election, PP came out on top with 67 seats.
 The "parties of change" fell to 108 seats, with IBG-NI (formerly ISMV), falling out of the National Assembly.
 GERB and BSPzB continued to fall in their seat count.
 Revival (VAZ), a far-right party, also entered the Assembly following protests against the interim government's introduction of a vaccine passport, or "green pass".
 Turnout fell by a further 2pp to 38.4%.

 Following the election, Petkov said he would be willing to work with any party which wished to join the fight against corruption in Bulgaria.
 The Turkish minority interest party Movement for Rights and Freedoms (DPS) and GERB refused to cooperate with PP. On 10 December, the leaders of PP, BSP, ITN and DB announced they had agreed to form a coalition.
-Radev, who was re-elected as President, gave PP the first mandate.
+Radev, who was re-elected as president, gave PP the first mandate.

 With the first mandate, PP proposed a government.
 This was approved by the National Assembly on 13 December.